Zenmo/zero-web/README.md

 This is the REST backend built on Ktor framework.
 Like AnyLogic it leans on the Java ecosystem.

+### Vallum

+Client for Ztor.
+This is a library to access the REST API from AnyLogic.
+Artifacts are published to [TODO](https://github.com/zenmo/)

 ### [Zummon](zummon)

 Contains code to share between the front-end and other components.